Melodi17/fishsay/README.md

 ```bash
 $ ping google.com | fishsay
 ```
+You can optionally disable this using the `--no-live` flag.

 ### Color formatting
 You can use color formatting in your text to make the fish say things in color.